sveltejs/svelte/.changeset/twelve-peaches-jam.md

 'svelte': patch
 ---

-perf: inline primitives which are not mutated or reassigned into template attributes
+perf: use unchanged primitives directly in template attributes